 Have you ever wondered why some photos look mysteriously better than others?
 Anyone can take a better picture.
 All it takes is insider information and practice.
 Here is the first installment of my seven part series called “7 Elements of Composition.”
 In this series, I’ll show you how to start taking better pictures right away.

 The Rule of Thirds is the most basic composition element.
 This simple principle will help you to take well balanced and interesting shots that are pleasing to view.

 Start by dividing your image into three equal sections both horizontally and vertically.
 Place your subject on one of the lines or where two lines intersect.

 The placement doesn’t need to be perfect.
 Let’s take a look!

-I was captivated by this glacier ice.
+On my visit to New Zealand, I was captivated by this glacier ice.
 You can see the mountains are placed at the top third line giving the ice the remaining two thirds.
 Imagine this photo with one third ice and two thirds sky.
 Which would make a more interesting image?

 What if we applied the Rule of Thirds to a floral, animal or person?

 Before you bring the camera up to your eye, look at the scene.
 What’s the most interesting thing you want to capture?
 That’s your subject.
 As you bring the camera to your eye, move your body or the camera angle until you place the subject on one of these imaginary lines or at the intersection of two lines.
 Remember, it doesn’t have to be perfect.